What Is RSP? Invesco S&P 500 Equal Weight ETF

 RSP is Invesco S&P 500 Equal Weight ETF, an ETF that tracks S&P 500 Equal Weight at a 0.20% expense ratio.
 Holds every S&P 500 constituent at roughly the same weight and rebalances quarterly, so a handful of megacaps do not drive returns the way they do in VOO or SPY.
 That gives more exposure to the average large-cap company at a higher 0.20% fee.

-RSP is issued by Invesco and tracks S&P 500 Equal Weight, so a single ticker gives you the whole basket of underlying holdings weighted by the index's methodology rather than by any active stock-picking.
+RSP is issued by Invesco and tracks S&P 500 Equal Weight, so a single ticker gives you the whole portfolio of underlying holdings weighted by the index's methodology rather than by any active stock-picking.

 RSP is weighted toward its largest constituents.
 As of mid-2026, the top holdings are: